xstone93/scientific-work/README.md

 # Research

 ## Reserach Vision
-Motivated by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/) I strongly favor the concept of having a reserach vision rather than a narrowly defined reserach area.
-My scientific "home base" lies at the intersection of  **technology** and **education**, which consititues the core of my research engeavors.
+Motivated by [Shriram Krishnamurthi](https://cs.brown.edu/~sk/), I strongly favor having a reserach vision rather than a narrowly defined reserach area.
+My scientific "home base" lies at the intersection of  **technology** and **education**, constituting the core of my research endeavors.
 Since **Data** affects my everyday life, my reserach vision turns around data:

 > *Data is omnipresent, people generate it every day; it depicts our complex reality.
 > Learning is ubiquitous; people learn every day; it is the basis for positive change.